-No one knows better than independent grocers how rapidly changing consumer demands and a fiercely competitive environment can make the food retail industry challenging for even the best operator.
-Ensuring rising stars are prepared for the challenges that come along with managing an independent supermarket is one of the most important things we can do to ensure the independent supermarket industry continues thriving.
+No one knows better than independent grocers how a fiercely competitive environment can make the food retail industry challenging for even the best operator.
+Ensuring rising stars are prepared for the challenges that come along with managing in this new world is one of the most important things we can do to ensure the independent supermarket industry continues thriving.

 NGA’s Executive Leadership Development Program helps accomplish that mission by preparing leaders to face business challenges in the 21st century marketplace.
-Luckily, I wasn’t only overseeing the program this year – I was participating in it.
+And luckily, I had the chance to participate in the program firsthand this year.

 The conference brings mid to upper-level executives with large spans of control and responsibilities who have a vision future and want to translate it into a lasting reality.
 There’s no doubt that the four days of interactive, intensive instruction we received from faculty on the campus of Cornell University will mark a milestone in my career.
 Here’s my three top highlights I took from the program: